khalooei/ALOCC-CVPR2018/README.md

 We are busy now and try to publish the clean code as soon as possible.
 Please feel free to contact me if you have any questions.

-If you find this code useful in your research, please cite:
+If you find this idea useful in your research, please cite:
 ```
 @article{DBLP:journals/corr/abs-1802-09088,
   author    = {Mohammad Sabokrou and